 To be effective, different entities need to be regulated differently.
-TNCs are operating on a growing scale, with unprecedented decentralization and fragmentation of production around the world and along their global value and production chains.
-It is estimated that 80% of international trade takes place within these chains of transnational corporations.
-This process is known as "deterritorialization" and is a significant challenge faced by today's world, whose economies and production are based on fragmented chains controlled by TNCs.
-Moreover, these same chains are usually not disclosed and business relations between them are not always easy to prove.
+TNCs are operating on a growing scale, with unprecedented decentralization and fragmentation of production around the world and along their global value chains.
+It is estimated that 80% of international trade takes place within the value chains of transnational corporations.
+This process is known as "de-territorialization" and is a significant challenge faced by today's world, whose economies and production are based on fragmented value chains controlled by TNCs.
+Moreover, these supply/production/value chains controlled by TNCs are usually not disclosed and business relations between them are not always easy to prove.